vvzhukov/vvzhukov.github.io/_posts/2024-05-15-Optimal_Variance.md

 ## 1. Introduction
 Lately during the interview I have reviewed an interesting problem about the optimization of the standard deviation calculation.
 Problem was well-known and was reviewed in an old Soviet book about [programmable calculators](https://www.xnumber.com/xnumber/russian_calcs.htm).
 In this post we will review the problem, its solution in Python and do a small study of the solution boundaries in terms of precision for different data.
-This post also could be a good illustration of multiple samples of billion data processing.

 ### 2. Problem description
 Standard deviation of a probability distribution is defined as the square root of the variance σ².